You are about to embark on a study with me in order to determine what is your own comfort zone in a rooms design.

 The other smart choice was to vary the blue in the base of the little breakfast bar area.

-If they had not put the yellow dishes in the glass front cupboard, but kept them in the blue and white family this room would have had much more of an easy on the eye flow.
-The yellow plates in the cupboard make my eye jolt over there instead of flowing easily.
+If they had not put the yellow dishes in the glass front cupboard, but kept them in the blue and white family this room would have had much more of a smooth visual flow.
+The yellow plates in the cupboard make my eye jolt over there instead of going around the room easily.

 When using a bright, dark or contrasting colors in your room designs make sure that they are placed in strategic areas in the room in order to make a nice visual flow.

 If you find your eye hopping from one colorful element to the next you then will know you do not have an effortlessly styled room, but one that just might feel a bit contrived.